AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/additional-config-for-cloud-service.md

 +++

-+++Steps to enable the trigger of a script via a servlet After you complete the installation, you can choose to HIT the trigger to start the translation job:
++++Steps to enable the trigger of a script via a servlet After you complete the installation, you can choose to start the translation job:

 POST: